brianchandotcom/com-liferay-apio-architect/README.markdown

 ## The Vulcan project

-The Vulcan project consists of three things: Guidelines, Architect, and Consumers.
+The Vulcan project provides a set of Guidelines and Software to build APIs and consumers designed to evolve.

 ### [Vulcan Guidelines](https://vulcan.wedeploy.io/guidelines/)